-This tutorial describes how to customize a stacked column chart in Datawrapper.
-We assume that you have already uploaded your dataset into Datawrapper and selected the stacked column chart.
-Let us show you how to make a beautiful stacked column visualisation in three simple steps.
+This article describes how to customize a stacked column chart in Datawrapper.
+We assume that you have already uploaded your dataset into Datawrapper and selected the stacked column chart as your visualization of choice.

 We will go through three tabs in step 3: Visualize to do so: " Refine", "Annotate" & "Design".
 (In the "Refine" and "Annotate" tab, you can resize the chart, to make it wider or taller.
 To do so, click, hold, and drag the arrow in the lower right corner to scale the chart window.)

-In the next panel, "Labels", you can make two decisions:
+- In the next panel, "Appearance", you can modify three settings:

 - Show or hide value labels.
-Per default, we only show the value labels on the bars if readers hover of them.
-Here, you can decide to disable that or to always show the value labels.
+By default, Datawrapper only shows the value labels on the bars if readers hover on them.
+But you can choose to disable that and always show the value labels.